billwear/billwear.github.io/README.md

 Welcome to the personal website of Bill Wear.

-I am a pragmatic existentialist, trying to live out a simple idea: practical action creates personal meaning.
+I am a pragmatic existentialist, trying to live out a simple idea: *practical action creates personal meaning*.

 -----